VUEngine/vuengine.github.io/documentation/user-guide/building-modes.md

 ## Tools

-This mode removes some of the checks that debug mode enables, letting the games to run at the intended frame rate target, but enables access to the [Developer Tools](/documentation/user-guide/development-tools/).
+This mode removes some of the checks that debug mode enables, letting the games to run at the intended frame rate target, but still enables access to the [Developer Tools](/documentation/user-guide/development-tools/).

 ## Beta

-This is the recommended building mode for development and comes as the default in [VUEngine Studio](https://www.vuengine.dev/).
-It disables the [Developer Tools](/documentation/user-guide/development-tools/) and removes of the injected safety checks added by the transpiler in debug and tools modes, but leaves in the checks performend through the `NM_ASSERT` macro.
+This is the default building mode in [VUEngine Studio](https://www.vuengine.dev/) and is the recommended one for development.
+It disables the [Developer Tools](/documentation/user-guide/development-tools/) and removes the injected of the safety checks added by the transpiler in debug and tools modes, but leaves in the checks performend through the explicit usage of the `NM_ASSERT` macro.

-Although it still entails a significative performance hit that makes ROMs compiled in this mode generally too slow to be tested on hardware.
+Although it still entails a significative performance hit that makes ROMs compiled in this mode generally too slow to represent the final game as it should be playable on hardware.

 ## Release

 This is the mode intended to produce ROMs that should perform well on the Virtual Boy.
-To acomplish that, it removes almost all but the most critical safety checks that are only removed by defining the `__SHIPPING` macro through the `EngineConfig` editor.
+To acomplish that, it removes almost all but the most critical safety checks that the engine implements, which are only removed by defining the `__SHIPPING` macro through the `EngineConfig` editor.

 It is strongly adviced to not use this mode through development, but only for testing on hardware.